Name

 This is not generally recommended, since such URIs are either specified via

-the command-line (and therefore visible in ps
+the command-line (and therefore visible in ps and your shell history) or

 stored in the configuration, the project instance of